electron-userland/electron-builder/README.md

     ```
     Then you can run `npm run dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `npm run pack` (only generates the package directory without really packaging it.
 This is useful for testing purposes).

-    To ensure your native dependencies are always matched electron version, simply add `"postinstall": "install-app-deps"` to your `package.json`.
+    To ensure your native dependencies are always matched electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.

 5. If you have native addons of your own that are part of the application (not as a dependency), add `"nodeGypRebuild": true` to the `build` section of your development `package.json`.
    :bulb: Don't [use](https://github.com/electron-userland/electron-builder/issues/683#issuecomment-241214075) [npm](http://electron.atom.io/docs/tutorial/using-native-node-modules/#using-npm) (neither `.npmrc`) for configuring electron headers.
 Use [node-gyp-rebuild](https://github.com/electron-userland/electron-builder/issues/683#issuecomment-241488783) bin instead.